jwar28/jwar28/README.md

 ## Software Developer in progress...

+Technologist in Analysis and Development of Information Systems.

 - Learning everything that I find fun
 - Seeking best practices
 - Open to learn from anyone